CodeYourFuture/Terminal-Coursework-Week1/README.md

 <!-- Write your answer here -->

-I have counted to 1 \n
+I have counted to 1
-I have counted to 2 \n
+I have counted to 2
-I have counted to 3 \n
+I have counted to 3
 I have counted to 4
 I have counted to 5
 I have counted to 6